-Please refer to Note 8 for detail of the property, plant and equipment pledged as collaterals.
+Please refer to Note 8 for more details on the property, plant and equipment under pledge.

 Components of building that have different useful lives are the main building structure, maintenance units, air conditioning units and others, which are depreciated over 40 to 50 years, 12 to 50 years, 8 to 20 years and 3 to 36 years, respectively.